-Gypsy moths have an extremely large appetite for more than 300 species of trees and shrubs, making them a danger to forests.
-The gypsy moth caterpillars work hard in defoliating trees, leading to trees dying due to their vulnerability to diseases and other pests.
+They have an extremely large appetite for more than 300 species of trees and shrubs, making them a danger to forests.
+Their defoliation of trees, lead to trees dying due to their vulnerability to diseases and other pests.

 If you have trees on your lawn or garden, they are at risk of being damaged by gypsy moths every year.
 But how does one check if they have them around their home?
 We’ve listed the places you need to check and the signs you need to look out for in order to find out if you have a gypsy moth infestation around your home.
 Keep on reading!

 Check out the photos below for how Gypsy Moths look at each stage of life.
 If you see gypsy moth egg masses, caterpillars or moths around your home, you can confirm that you have an infestation on your property.

 Gypsy Moth Egg Masses (Found July – April)

 Gypsy Moth Larvae/Caterpillars (Found April – June)